A positive Caesarean birth: Vera and William’s birth story

 How did you keep comfortable?

-I found gas and air an extremely helpful pain relief method although in my case, I think I had all available pain reliefs, including opioid injections, epidural and spinal.
+I found gas and air an extremely helpful pain relief method.

-The breathing technique was definitely something I was glad I had learnt.
-And just staying active as much as possible
+The hypnobirthing breathing technique was definitely something I was glad I had learnt.
+I also tried to stay as active as possible.

 How did you feel when you first met your baby?